GeorgeDaoud3/SOFE4630U-MS4/README.md

    4. A **Google Pub/sub** for handling the communication between the microservices.
       * No IP or URL of the microservices is needed to exchange data.
 Only the **topic ID** is needed.
       * One topic will be used to exchange the data between the voting machine(s) and the two services.
+      * A universally unique identifier (UUID) will be used to identify the vote during the processing by the services.
       * The message attributes will be set to filter the messages.
 Subscriptions will be created for the topic.
 Each will specify the condition of the received message (filter).
 Only messages with a matched filter conditions will be received by the Subscriber using the filtered subscription.
       * The attribute values set and filtered by each microservice as well as the message formats are shown in the following figure.

         <img src="figures/subscription.jpg" alt="The message's attributes and format" width="930" />

 ## settng up the GCP project
 1. Create a new topic in Google Pub/Sub with a default subscription; name it **election**.
 2. Create a service account with the Google Pub/Sub admin rule.
 Create and download a JSON file with the corresponding credentials. ( **or use the one already created in MS2**)